-36. Emergency Condition Response Projects
+34. Emergency Condition Response Projects

-Pursuant to Commission Resolution G-11-16 Caltrans is authorized to allocate funds for emergency condition response projects and associated right of way acquisition from appropriate state and federal fund sources to immediately perform emergency work on state-owned transportation facilities and property or related work in adjacent areas, with the understanding that these allocations will be amended into the SHOPP and reported to the Commission at its next meeting.
+Pursuant to Commission Resolution G-11-16 Caltrans is authorized to allocate funds for emergency condition response projects (Appendix C) and associated rightof-way acquisition from appropriate state and federal fund sources to immediately perform emergency work on state-owned transportation facilities and property or related work in adjacent areas, with the understanding that these allocations will be amended into the SHOPP and reported to the Commission at its next meeting.

-37. Minor Projects
+35. Minor Projects

-Pursuant to Commission Resolution G-19-05, the Commission delegated authority to Caltrans for sub-allocations and/or adjustment authority to streamline and help in the management of minor projects.
-The Minor Reserve in the SHOPP is for SHOPP-eligible projects only that are consistent with the Commission adopted Transportation Asset Management Plan.
-The Commission will not allocate funds from the SHOPP minor program for enhancements, mitigation, or cost increases for STIP projects.
+Pursuant to Commission Resolution G-05-16 (Appendix C), the Commission delegated authority to Caltrans for sub-allocations and/or adjustment authority to streamline and help in the management of minor projects.
+The Minor Reserve in the SHOPP is for SHOPP-eligible projects only that are consistent with the Commission adopted TAMP.
+The Commission will not allocate funds from the SHOPP minor program for capacity-increasing projects, stand-alone bicycle and pedestrian facilities, soundwalls, and enhancements, mitigation, or cost increases for STIP projects.

-38. Allocation of Support and Construction Funds
+36. Allocation of Support and Construction Funds